Thursday, October 12, 2017

 Don't panic!

-Initial impressions are great, the game looks good with each screen having the expected platforms and ladders with horrid nasties roaming.
-It's instant death if you bump into one, so Spaceman has discovered the best way to kill these critters is to dig a trap.
-Once they've foolishly got themselves stuck (for a few seconds) he has the opportunity to whack 'em with his spade for a splattery death.
+The game looks good, with each screen having the expected platforms and ladders with horrid nasties roaming.
+It's instant death if you bump into one, so Spaceman has discovered the best way to kill these critters is to dig a hole.
+Once they've foolishly got themselves stuck (for a few seconds), he has the opportunity to whack 'em with his spade for a splattery death.
 Spaceman is a truly gruesome fella, but whatever works, right?

 Let's check out the different types of nasties that you'll encounter. . .